rblack42/GraphicsLib/documentation/Installing.rst

 Mac
 ***

-I am assuming you are using Homebrew_ to manage adding tools on you system.
-See :ref:`installing-homebrew` is this package is not on your system.
+I am assuming you are using Homebrew_ to manage adding development tools on your system.
+See :ref:`installing-homebrew` if this package is not on your system.

-Here is how you install  the library  on oyur system:
+Here is how you install the freeglut_ library on your system:

 ..  code-block:: text

     $ brew install freeglut

 Linux
 *****

 ..  code-block:: text